formkit/docs-content/advanced/custom-inputs.md

   langs="vue">
 </example>

-When extending the base schema by using the `createInput` helper pass a second argument with input definition values to merge:
+When extending the base schema by using the `createInput` helper, pass a second argument with input definition values to merge:

 <example
   name="Custom props - createInput"